News

 (Washington, DC) – In a wide-ranging interview with the Washington Blade, a leading gay newspaper, Sen. John McCain reiterated his longstanding support for gay and lesbian Americans and asked for their votes in November.

 "This is a great day for everyone who cares about basic fairness for gay and lesbian Americans," said Log Cabin President Patrick Sammon.
 "Sen. McCain's outreach to gay and lesbian voters is unprecedented from a GOP presidential candidate.
 That's why Log Cabin was proud to endorse him.
-We know his inclusive vision for America will draw strong support from LGBT voters."
+We know his inclusive vision for America will draw strong support from gay voters."

 "The gay left has been trying to define John McCain as another George W. Bush on gay issues.
 His words in this interview further undermine that ridiculous argument," said Sammon.